-Numerous studies reported on the life-cycle of bright and dark 2D excitons in a variety of experimental settings covering their formation\cite{Ceballos2016,Steinleitner2017,Trovatello2020}, ultrafast cooling\cite{Li2020}, intervalley scattering\cite{Hein2016,Wang2018,Bao2020,Wallauer2021}, and ultimate fate (\textit{e.g.}, exciton-exciton annihilation\cite{Sun2014,Erkensten2021,Lee2022}, electron-hole recombination\cite{Lee2022}, and exciton dissociation\cite{Herman2022}).
-Exciton cooling, formation, and intervalley scattering are amongst initial processes occurring on femtosecond timescales\cite{Reding2021} with the fastest reported being on a sub-100~\textit{fs} time scale\cite{Hein2016,Wang2018,Trovatello2020}.
-Therefore, in studying dark excitons, an additional challenge of resolving early-stage dynamics has to also be overcome -- advanced ultrafast spectroscopy techniques with very high temporal resolution are required.
+Many studies have reported on the life-cycle of 2D excitons in various experimental settings covering their formation\cite{Ceballos2016,Steinleitner2017,Trovatello2020}, ultrafast cooling\cite{Li2020}, intervalley scattering\cite{Hein2016,Wang2018,Bao2020,Wallauer2021}, and ultimate fate (\textit{e.g.}, exciton-exciton annihilation\cite{Sun2014,Erkensten2021,Lee2022}, electron-hole recombination\cite{Lee2022}, and exciton dissociation\cite{Herman2022}).
+Exciton cooling, formation, and intervalley scattering are among the initial processes occurring on femtosecond timescales\cite{Reding2021} with the fastest reported being on a sub-100~\textit{fs} time scale\cite{Hein2016,Wang2018,Trovatello2020}.
+Therefore, in studying dark excitons, an additional challenge of resolving early-stage dynamics must be overcome -- advanced ultrafast spectroscopy techniques with very high temporal resolution are required.
 Optimizing the temporal resolution becomes even more crucial in cases when exciton dynamics occur on a sub-100-\textit{fs} time scale.
 However, pushing the resolution of femtosecond photoemission-based apparati to the level needed for confident identification of sub-100-\textit{fs} ultrafast processes poses a formidable challenge.

-Femtosecond carrier kinetics in 2D semiconductors have previously been identified using optical pump-probe spectroscopy\cite{Ceballos2016,Steinleitner2017,Trovatello2020}, time-resolved photoemission electron microscopy (TR-PEEM)\cite{Wang2018,Huber2019,Li2020,Xu2020,Sass2021,Liang2021}, and transient angle-resolved photoemission electron spectroscopy (TR-ARPES)\cite{Hein2016,Madeo2020,Wallauer2021}.
-Sub-100-\textit{fs} dynamics has been recognized in other related materials as well, \textit{e.g.}, bilayer MoSe$_2$ ($\sim$54~\textit{fs}) from lineshapes acquired via 2D electronic spectroscopy\cite{Helmrich2021}, and bulk WSe$_2$ (60--70~\textit{fs}\cite{Bertoni2016}, $\sim$17~\textit{fs}\cite{Dong2021}) through TR-ARPES.
-The time-resolution in all of these experiments, however, was in the range of $\sim$20--200~\textit{fs} with the most common value of a few tens of femtoseconds.
-Here, we pushed the resolution below 20~\textit{fs} enabling direct observation of intervalley carrier dynamics in the temporal domain.